tea522/tea522.github.io/_pages/about.md

 Papers and Preprints
 ======

+(with Changzheng Li, Rui Xiong and Mingzhi Yang),  Quantum Schubert calculus for smooth Schubert divisors of $F\ell_n$, preprint at arXiv: math.AG/2509.17857.

 (with Hua-Zhong Ke and Changzheng Li), Towards small quantum Chern character, preprint at arXiv: math.AG/2507.12333.

 (with Changzheng Li, Zhaoyang Liu and Mingzhi Yang) On  Seidel representation in quantum K theory of   Grassmannians,  Sci.
 China Math.
 68 (2025), no. 7, 1523–1548.